 • event safety checklist

-The guide covers community events, marches, sporting events and bonfire and firework displays.
+Read our event safety guide covering community events, marches, sporting events and bonfire and firework displays.

 What you need to do

-We will then send your forms to SAG members who will review all documents.
+We will send your forms to SAG members who will review all documents.

 You may then be invited to attend a SAG meeting where you will have the opportunity to meet all members at one time and discuss any concerns.